SVAIGBA/WMSeg/README.md

 ## Training and Testing

-You can find `run.sh` gives the command lines to train and test model on a specific dataset.
+You can find the command lines to train and test model on a specific dataset in `run.sh`.

 Here are some important parameters: